COLAtoday City Guide Live Banner

 It’s delivery

-Coined with bringing real New Jersey pizza to Cola, you won’t be able to miss Blue Pizza at night with its bright blue lighting.
+Known for bringing real New Jersey pizza to Cola, Blue Pizza stands out at night with its bright blue lighting.
 Pro tip: Feeling munchy at night, but don’t feel like eating an entire ‘za?
 You can order pizza by the slice + have it delivered.

 Eddie’s Calzones, founded by a New York native, offers fresh, customizable calzones with delivery.
 It offers over 60 calzone choices + a build-your-own option, making it a great late-night food alternative.